 Pickup trucks can enable any lifestyle.
 Besides transporting a quad bike or two motorbikes and the camping equipment and bicycles for a weekend adventure, the vehicle can still accommodate five adults with ease.
 The utility box can transport goods from the hardware store or dispose of garden refuse on weekends.
 During the workweek, the load capacity can be used for a ton of tools and materials.

 The power to weight ratio of a sports car is designed to be optimal.
 High-performance gasoline engines and sporty gear ratios make for exciting driving.
 The stiff suspension setup and low-profile tires of a sports car allow the car to hug the road during high-speed cornering.
 A low center of gravity provides high-speed stability and adrenaline filed maneuverability.

 Trucks are also fitted with powerful diesel and gasoline engines, but the gearing is longer to carry the load and maintain a decent speed.
 The suspension setup is designed to carry a load and provide comfort and stability.
+This content is owned by moc.sotuaytsur.
 Higher profile tires and lifted suspension provide the truck with good ground clearance and a high center of gravity.
 Cornering and braking in pickup trucks have to be done slower than in a sports car.

 Safety – Truck Vs. Sports Car

 Sports cars are small and light and do not offer the rugged protection of a much larger pickup truck.
 Sports cars are designed with better handling, braking, and accident avoidance agility than trucks.
 A pickup truck’s high center of gravity and heavy body makes emergency lane changes and braking very challenging.

 The Moose-test is designed to test emergency lane changes and has become a standard test to assess vehicle safety.
 Sports cars pass this test with flying colors, whereas pickup trucks have a hard time doing well.